snoobi/SnoobiPeanut/README.md

 * Forum category must hold at least "Name", "Number of posts" and "Last activity time"
 * Post must hold at least "Subject", "Body", "Username" and "Created time"
 * Reply must hold at least "Body", "Username" and "Created time"

+## Publishing the application

+* Publish your source code to github
+ * Other git based repository can be used as well
+* Deploy application to some web server so Snoobi can play around with it